Key Takeaways

 Summary: Which Differences Matter Most in Practice

-- Primary keys — the biggest immediate syntax difference.
+- Primary keys: the biggest immediate syntax difference.
 Know your database's keyword before writing your first

-CREATE TABLE. - String types — use
+CREATE TABLE. - String types: use

 VARCHAR2on Oracle,NVARCHARon SQL Server, andVARCHAReverywhere else.
-SQLite accepts anything and stores it asTEXT. - Booleans — only PostgreSQL has a true native
+SQLite accepts anything and stores it asTEXT. - Booleans: only PostgreSQL has a true native

 BOOLEAN.
 UseTINYINT(1),BIT, orNUMBER(1)with aCHECKconstraint elsewhere. - Oracle's

-- Timestamp defaults —
+- Timestamp defaults:

 CURRENT_TIMESTAMPworks in MySQL and SQLite; PostgreSQL prefersNOW(); Oracle usesSYSTIMESTAMP; SQL Server usesGETDATE()orSYSDATETIME().

 Whichever database you're targeting, modelling your schema visually before writing DDL makes it easier to catch type mismatches and missing constraints early.
-SQL Designer supports both MySQL and PostgreSQL dialects and exports ready-to-run CREATE TABLE scripts — try the demo with your own schema.
+SQL Designer supports MySQL, PostgreSQL, SQLite, Oracle, SQL Server, and Microsoft Access dialects and exports ready-to-run CREATE TABLE scripts — see the free online database designer or try the demo with your own schema.